Why Muscle Pump Is Completely Overrated

 It gives you that sense of completion.
 That your muscles are properly exhausted.
 That you’ve done a good job.

-And for these reasons, I would venture to say that the vast majority of guys would also agree with Arnold on this one…
+And for these reasons, I would venture to say that the vast majority of people would also agree with Arnold on this one…

 That is, that the pump “feels fantastic“.

-Yup, the feeling itself has an addictive quality to it – one that many guys tend to chase during their gym sessions year after year.
+Yup, the feeling itself has an addictive quality to it – one that many people tend to chase during their gym sessions year after year.

-In fact, many guys would likely feel like they didn’t even have a good workout, psychologically, without it.
+In fact, many people would likely feel like they didn’t even have a good workout, psychologically, without it.

 Reason 4: It’s what the pros do